opencanarias/taple-docsite/versioned_docs/version-0.1/technology/overview.md

 :::

 ## Subjects
 TAPLE implements a ledger partitioning mechanism based on subjects.
 Subjects are logical entities that represent an asset or process within a TAPLE network.
-In this way, instead of all participants having the same string, each participant stores only the subjects in which it is interested.
+In this way, instead of all participants having the same ledger, each participant stores only the subjects in which it is interested.
 Each subject stores the information in a small ledger, known as [microledger](./subjects.md#microledger).

 :::info